void

 © LA-PNP

-In Russian captivity in the Totskoye camp Hašek contracted typhus, a disease that killed thousands of his fellow prisoners.
-In the spring of 1916, he volunteered for the Czechoslovak Brigade (later a.k.a Legions), was released from the camp in early July, and was formally enlisted on 29 June 1916.
+In Russian captivity in the Totskoye camp, Hašek contracted typhus, a disease that killed thousands of his fellow prisoners.
+In the spring of 1916, he volunteered for the Czechoslovak Brigade (later a.k.a Legions) was released from the camp in early July and was formally enlisted on 29 June 1916.
 In the Legions, he worked as a recruiter amongst prisoners of war.
-He was also a journalist at the tsar-loyalist weekly Čechoslovan in Kiev.
-During this period Hašek voiced nationalist sentiments and even supported Tsar Nicholas II's regime which he saw as the strongest supporter of a future Czech state.
-After several episodes that embarrassed the Czech volunteers, he was sent to the front as an ordinary soldier in May 1917.
-His satirical article The Czech Pickwick Club, led to further disciplinary measures.
-On 2 July 1917, Hašek took part in the battle of Zborów where the Czechoslovak volunteers for the first time faced their own compatriots as a unit.
+He also worked as a journalist for the tsar-loyalist weekly Čechoslovan in Kyiv.
+During this period, Hašek voiced strong nationalist sentiments and even supported the Tsar Nicholas II's regime, which he saw as the strongest supporter of a future Czech state.
+After several episodes embarrassing the Czech volunteers, he was sent to the front as an ordinary soldier in May 1917.
+His satirical article The Czech Pickwick Club led to further disciplinary measures.
+On 2 July 1917, Hašek took part in the battle of Zborów, where the Czechoslovak volunteers, for the first time, faced their compatriots as a unit.

 Communist